gh42lb/js8-net/README.md

 3) When you are ready to transmit, adjust the mode speed in JS8 as required (normal, fast, turbo) and make sure the TX button at the top right is enabled

-### Downloading pre-built binaries

-note: The software is incorporated in the HRRM suite.
-Tested on raspberry pi, ubuntu/linux mint and windows platforms

 ### Download and run from .py files